Fatiha-A/kawii-todo-list/README.md

 ## Challenges I Faced

-.Many problems happened with image paths — I learned that absolute paths don’t work in web projects, and I should use relative ones like `assets/bunny.jpg`
+.Many problems happened with image paths.
+I learned that absolute paths don’t work in web projects, and I should use relative ones like `assets/bunny.jpg`
 .
 It took time to understand how to create folders properly and place files in the right structure .
-My background image wasn’t showing because I used the wrong syntax .
-Aligning the edit and delete icons inside the task list wasn’t easy .
-Getting the design to look like the Figma version took many tries and adjustments .
-Mobile responsiveness was confusing at first, especially padding and font sizes .
-At one point, the entire layout was broken due to height units missing (`px`) .
-I struggled a bit with Google Fonts at first and understanding when to use `font-family` correctly .
-I also had to debug opacity issues and learned that `opacity: 50%` is wrong — it should be `0.5` .
-Keeping the edit and delete icons aligned nicely inside the task list .
-Deciding how much spacing to use without breaking mobile layout
+My background image wasn’t showing because I used the wrong syntax.
+.
+Aligning the edit and delete icons inside the task list wasn’t easy.
+.
+Getting the design to look like the Figma version took many tries and adjustments.
+.
+Mobile responsiveness was confusing at first, especially padding and font sizes.
+.
+At one point, the entire layout was broken due to height units missing (`px`).
+.
+I struggled a bit with Google Fonts at first and understanding when to use `font-family` correctly.
+.
+I also had to debug opacity issues.
+.
+Keeping the edit and delete icons aligned nicely inside the task list.
+.
+Deciding how much spacing to use without breaking mobile layout.

 ---

 ## ✅ Notes

 .
-This is only the UI part — no real functionality yet.
+This is only the UI part  no real functionality yet.
 .
 Later I can add JavaScript to make the tasks actually work (add, edit, delete).
 .
 I really enjoyed styling the design and learned a lot through trial and error.